 Free Continuing Education Programs

 Think Cultural Health Continuing Education Programs.
 Earn free CME credits while learning about cultural competency in health care.
-These programs are provided by the US Department of Health & Human Services.
+These e-learning programs are provided by the US Department of Health & Human Services.
+A sample of the courses are below:

 Physician education and resources to use with patients.